energyCUEE/PIestim_sumk/README.md

-# Large width penalization for neural network-based prediction interval estimation
+# Neural Network-Based Prediction Interval Estimation with Large Width Penalization for Renewable Energy Forecasting and System Applications
-This GitHub repository contains the code used for the synthetic data experiments described in the article "Large Width Penalization for Neural Network-Based Prediction Interval Estimation."
+This GitHub repository contains the code used for the experiments described in the article "Neural Network-Based Prediction Interval Estimation with Large Width Penalization for Renewable Energy Forecasting and System Applications."
 ## Citation
 ```
 @misc{amnuaypongsa2024largewidthpenalizationneural,